-Based on the Nissan Titan pickup truck, and also appearing at Infiniti as the QX56, the massive eight-passenger Armada is Nissan’s largest SUV and appears in SE and LE trim.
-Both are powered by a 5.6-litre V8 hooked to a five-speed transmission.
-Its All Mode four-wheel-drive technology is derived from the not-sold-in-North-America Skyline GT-R. Nissan claims that it’s more sophisticated than a truck-based system, designed to instantly distribute torque to all four wheels when warranted, and capable of sending up to 50 per cent of torque to the front wheels on demand.
-A two-speed electronic transfer case allows the driver to select between auto, full-time four-wheel-drive and 4LO.
-(A rear-wheel-drive only version sold in the U.S. is not available in Canada.)
+Based on the Nissan Titan pickup truck, the massive Armada is Nissan’s largest SUV and also appears at Infiniti as the QX56.
+It comes in SE or LE trim; both use a 5.6-litre V8 with a five-speed automatic transmission.
+Its All Mode four-wheel-drive technology is derived from the Nissan Skyline GT-R, a model not sold in North America.
+Nissan says it’s more sophisticated than a truck-based system, designed to instantly distribute torque to all four wheels when warranted, and capable of dividing its torque 50/50 front and rear.
+A two-speed electronic transfer case allows the driver to select between auto, full-time 4WD and 4LO.

 The SE includes 18-inch five-spoke alloy wheels, black mesh grille, running boards, privacy glass, manual flip-out rear quarter windows, power-adjustable pedals, full-length overhead console, fold-flat second- and third-row seats, heated mirrors, eight-way power driver’s seat, fold-down front passenger seat with recessed “work area” and cupholders, six-CD Bose system with ten speakers, front and rear air conditioning, cruise, power windows and locks, rear air levelling suspension, speed-sensitive intermittent wipers, automatic halogen headlights and skid plates.

 The LE adds 18-inch six-spoke alloy wheels, chrome grille, mirror-mounted puddle lamps, power flip-out rear quarter windows, six-way power passenger seat, power sunroof, power liftgate, rear centre console, fog lights, footwell lights, and heated leather seats.